finbourne/lusid-sdk-python/sdk/docs/ChartOfAccountsApi.md

 # **get_chart_of_accounts_properties**
 > ChartOfAccountsProperties get_chart_of_accounts_properties(scope, code, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] GetChartOfAccountsProperties: Get chart of accounts properties
+[EARLY ACCESS] GetChartOfAccountsProperties: Get chart of accounts properties

 Get all the properties of a single chart of accounts.